Krudd415/econ280project/README.md

 The goal of this extension is to test how the estimated Phillips Curve slope (β) changes when different measures of inflation are used in place of the original core CPI (CPI-RS core) measure.

-note: writeup and paragraph are listed as writeup.pdf
+note: project description and paragraph are listed as writeup.md

 ---